How to Build a Mutual Fund Portfolio in India: 3-Fund vs Core-Satellite

 Annual rebalancing is sufficient for most long-horizon investors.
 Set a calendar reminder for April 1 (start of FY) or January 1.
 Rebalance if any allocation has drifted more than 5–10 percentage points from target.
 Do not rebalance more frequently — transaction costs, exit loads, and tax events erode the benefit.
 See How Many Mutual Funds Should You Hold? for the overlap and rebalancing analysis.

 Want a fee-only SEBI RIA to map out your specific portfolio, run the overlap analysis, and give you an action plan?
-Get a free portfolio audit →
+Find a Fee Only Investment Advisor →

 Want a fee-only advisor to handle this for you?